Jhansi–Lucknow Intercity Express: Coaches

-The 11109 / 10 Jhansi–Lucknow Intercity Express has 2 AC Chair Car, 7 Second Class seating, 2 General Unreserved & 2 SLR (Seating cum Luggage Rake) Coaches.
+The 11109 / 10 Jhansi–Lucknow Intercity Express has 1 AC 2 Tier, 2 AC 3 Tier, 2 AC Chair Car, 7 Second Class seating, 2 General Unreserved and 2 SLR (Seating cum Luggage Rake) Coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.